 Thursday, April 20, 2023

-RSF Berkeley celebrates Pathway to Excellence designation
+Roper St. Francis Berkeley celebrates Pathway to Excellence designation

 The nervous energy fluttering around the Roper St. Francis Berkeley Hospital board room on Thursday afternoon turned to pure joy after the American Nurses Credentialing Center (ANCC) delivered news everyone longed to hear: Roper St. Francis Berkeley Hospital earned its Pathway to Excellence designation.